kevinyma/p_v2/_projects/box-process.md

 ![Alt](/img/box/intro.jpg)

-The BOX! team: Jeremy Cytryn, Renchu Song, Natalie Diebold, Sam Chen, and Will Peck.
-I was responsible for visual and level design.
+The BOX! team: Jeremy Cytryn, Renchu Song, Natalie Diebold, Sam Chen, Will Peck and me.
 We used flash game websites as a "deployment circuit" to test prototypes and iterate based on player analytics and user feedback.

 ### The Story